Sparkling Cranberries

 Drain the cranberries in a colander over a bowl, reserving the steeping liquid, if desired.
 (The syrup will be infused with cranberry flavor and is delicious in lemonade, cocktails, etc.) Spread them out on a cooling rack (placed over a baking sheet or foil to catch the drips), and let dry for an hour.
 You want the cranberries to be tacky but not wet.
 (This helps the sugar to stick to the berries without clumping.)

-Place the ¾ cup sugar in a zip-top plastic bag—a paper bag works well, too.
+Place the ¾ cup superfine sugar in a zip-top plastic bag—a paper bag works well too.
 Add the cranberries, and gently shake to coat them with the sugar.
-Spread the sugared cranberries in a single layer on a baking sheet, and let stand at room temperature for one hour or until dry.
+Spread the sugared cranberries in a single layer on a baking sheet or the cleaned and dried cooling rack, and let stand at room temperature for one hour or until dry.

 Store in an airtight container in a cool, dry place for up to a week.
-Use as a garnish or a snack.
+If stored in the refrigerator, the cranberries will likely keep for an extra week or two.
+Use as a garnish for cakes, pies, and cockails, in salads instead of dried cranberries, or on a charcuterie board.
 (Taste-wise, they are tart-sweet and still have a crunch to them.
 They are meant to keep their structure rather than soften during the soaking process.)

 Notes

-If you prefer the finer look of sanding or superfine sugar, you can create your own by briefly processing or blending granulated sugar.
-Don’t blend too long, however, or you will end up with powdered sugar. (see photo below recipe)
+You can create your own sanding or superfine sugar by briefly processing or blending granulated sugar.
+Don’t blend too long, however, or you will end up with powdered sugar.

 More recipes at FountainAvenueKitchen.com